Forms: GivingTuesday preparedness

 - Integration with LGL

-Important notes with regard to LGL Direct Email:
+Important notes with regard to LGL Email:

-- LGL Direct Email is not intended to replicate the feature set of either Mailchimp or Constant Contact
+- LGL Email is not intended to replicate the feature set of either Mailchimp or Constant Contact

-- LGL Direct Email requires you to have a “reputation” before you are able to send large numbers of emails.
+- LGL Email requires you to have a “reputation” before you are able to send large numbers of emails.
 If you just started using Little Green Light, you’ll be limited to sending 250 emails to begin with